about tobacco smoke

 The Home Air Check Tobacco Smoke Test is beneficial for people with asthma or anyone concerned with exposure to secondhand or thirdhand smoke

 The tobacco smoke test option of Home Air Check looks for specific chemical compounds known to be present in secondhand smoke, sometimes referred to as environmental tobacco smoke or passive smoke, as well as third hand smoke, commonly thought of as stale tobacco smoke or tobacco smoke residue.
 This specific test can be added to a Home Air Check™ test kit, or ordered separately.

-While tobacco smoke contains over 4,000 chemical compounds, many of these chemicals can also be emitted by multiple sources, are at such low levels that they can’t be monitored, or are not volatile enough (like nicotine) to stay in the air for very long.
+While tobacco smoke contains over 4,000 chemical compounds, many of these chemicals can also be emitted by other sources.
+In addition, many are at such low levels that they can’t be monitored, or are not volatile enough (like nicotine) to stay in the air for very long.
 Thus, the ability to predict that tobacco smoke is present in the air, especially after smoking activity has ceased, becomes a much more difficult task.
 However, by utilizing sophisticated sample collection and analysis methodologies with detection limits in the 0.1 ng/L range, our tobacco smoke test is able to isolate specific chemical markers that have been determined by recent leading edge research to be present when tobacco is or has been burned.
 This makes it an invaluable test for anyone wanting to know if an apartment, home, or house they’re planning to occupy can be considered a smoke-free environment.